LYRA-4 was released as a purchase-ready product on 18.08.16.

 I am currently setting up and optimizing the manufacturing process.
 I will do my best to scale up production in order to make LYRAs available to anyone that’s interested in getting one.

-At this moment, the number of requests vastly exceeds my production capabilities.
+At this moment, the number of requests vastly exceeds our production capabilities.
 This is why the purchases are made through a pre-order waiting list.

 The indicated price may change in the process of setting up manufacturing and sales.
 In any case, I will do my best to keep it reasonable.

-Now we do it by EMS.
+Now in RU we do it by EMS.
 The cost is 40 – 60 euros worldwide.
 A tracking number provided.
+EU division use different services and the cost is 19-80 Euros depend on country of delivery.

-Accepted payment methods include PayPal and a Visa/Master Card transfer.
+Accepted payment methods include PayPal and Payoneer.
+EU division also accepts SEPA wire transfer.

 How to buy?